elifsare/Mean-Reversion-Strategy/README.md

 8. Visualization of Results: Visualize the trading transactions and the resulting profit/loss to evaluate the performance of the strategy.

 ## File Structure
-* MeanReversion.ipynb: This is the main application file of the project.
+* main.ipynb: This is the main application file of the project.
 This file follows the mentioned steps to implement the strategy and display the results.
 * README.md: This file contains the description of the project and instructions for usage.

 ### Note